Today, let’s talk about tacking gender inequality!

 Right so, I just watched this:

-I thought that, now, on International Women’s Day, there is no better time than now to share my thoughts on female inequality.
-However, I find it troubling that the focus tends to be on women, and women alone because, inequality affects all of us: all genders, all races, all sexual orientations.
+On International Women’s Day, there is no better time than now to share my thoughts on female inequality.
+However, I find it troubling that the focus tends to be on women; and women alone because, inequality affects all of us: all genders, all races, all sexual orientations.
 Everyone.

 It is this kind of discrimination, peer-pressure and abuse that many people face daily from in person to online.
 And in my mind, it just isn’t okay.
 There is no perfect human, meaning that there should be no perfect body shape, size, skin colour, gender, sexuality… We are all different and that is what makes us incredible individuals who together than unite and be equal.

 I want to join Google’s #OwnYourVoice campaign and I want to help tackle global gender inequality.
 I don’t want to live the rest of life feeling guilty or upset about what I choose to eat, the clothes I like to wear and how my OWN body looks.
 How do you think we, here on heythereChannon, can make a change?
 Let me know here or in the comments below – I’d absolutely love to hear your thoughts or ideas!

 Get My 101 Bullet Journal Spread Ideas For Free!

 Sign up below to receive my ultimate bullet journal spreads' list straight to your inbox.
 You'll never be stuck for an idea ever again!
 Don't worry, I won't spam you but you will receive access to all of my journaling prompts, tips and creative wisdom!